racgoo/scry/README.md

   Automatically opens the trace result page in a **new browser tab** when tracing is complete.

 - #### Node.js
-  Saves the trace result as `scry/current-trace.html` at the project root — open it manually in a browser to view.
+  Saves the trace result as an HTML file under the scry/report folder at the project root.
+The report opens automatically in a `new browser tab` upon execution for immediate visual inspection.

 -  #### Report (WebUI)